cybertraining-dsc/sp21-599-356/project/index.md

 ## 5.1 Scenario one(regional dataset)

 The final MAE of train set is around 0.05 and the one of test set is around 0.19.
 Also, the RMSE between real data and predicted data is around 227018.
-The predictive graph tends to deviate a lot at the beginning of epochs, but it shows quite a bit of agreement at the end of epochs.
+The predictive graph tends to deviate a lot at the beginning, but it shows a relatively similar shape at the end of the graph.

 ![Figure 3](https://raw.githubusercontent.com/cybertraining-dsc/sp21-599-356/main/project/images/Error_For_SenarioOne.png)